 Step 3.
 Run the scraper and export your data

-Click Save & Start to run the scraper.
+Once you’re happy with the configuration, click Save & Start to run the scraper.

 When the run finishes, you can export your results.
 Scroll down to check the preview of your dataset, with prices, name, URL, image, and other product information, along with the AI summary we configured earlier.